 Ya, But . . .

-When both people in a marriage are dead and gone, and all that remains are memories of their lives as viewed through the eyes of eternity, which person will be remembered as brighter and more impressive?
-Is it the one who loved even when it hurt, or the one who looked out primarily for themselves and their own needs?
+When you, as a married person, are dead and gone, and all that remains are memories of your life as viewed through the eyes of eternity and the eyes of others, how will you look?
+Are you the partner who loved even when the object of your love hurt you?
+Or will you be the one who looked out primarily for “number 1” and your own needs?
 They say that what really counts in life is not what we do for ourselves, but what we do for others.
-I’m inclined to believe this even if I do forget it sometimes.
+I’m inclined to believe this even if I do forget it sometimes for a while.
 It helps me when I remember how a long time ago a wise man wrote how love is patient, kind, humble and selfless.
 Love is never offended, never rude, never jealous nor boastful.
 Love never seeks its own way.
+Notice all the uses of the word “never” in these sentences.

 Encouragement is love cheering, and that’s what I hope this note will be for you – encouraging.
 May these thoughts carry you through those inevitable times when you might need to be reminded what marriage is really all about, especially in a world where old fashioned ideas about love and commitment and selflessness are laughed at, derided, and in the minds of many being quickly relegated to the status of old fashioned or even harmful.